informjennifer/WashU-datarescue/how-to-start/track-3-data-capture.md

 4. Click on the provided URL and orient yourself to the structure of the landing page for the dataset.
 5. Identify downloadable data files and documentation files.
 Verify that the files include adequate descriptive information, (e.g., READMEs, clear file names, data dictionaries, etc.).
 Take and include with your files a screenshot of the dataset's webpage to document provenance of the data for future users of the dataset.
 6. Capture dataset file(s) to internal device storage and place all files in a folder with an identifying name.
 If downloading the files for the dataset is difficult or impossible, update the “Dataset Download Possible?” column to “N” and leave a note about the difficulty in the “Notes” column.
 Otherwise, update “Dataset Download Possible?” column to “Y”.
 7. Update the “Data Downloaded” column to “Y”.
-Proceed to Task 3.2("Adding Metadata") or coordinate with another Data Rescue participant to continue with your dataset.
+Proceed to Task 3.2 ("Add Metadata...") or coordinate with another Data Rescue participant to continue with your dataset.

 🛠️**Skills Needed:** Intermediate understanding of different dataset types and file formats.
 Comfort with downloading and saving larger files.&#x20;